 The Von Braun is mankind's first faster-than-light spacecraft: a huge vessel, all five decks fully explorable.
 The hub structure has been used before and since, but it's never quite as exciting as when it's on a space ship.
 You pass the central elevator dozens of times on every floor, its satisfyingly chunky yellow button a reminder of all the places you haven't explored yet.
 Each deck feels different: Engineering the hellish radioactive bowels, Med/Sci the convenient home base, Hydroponics a disgusting jungle, Operations an intimidating nexus of ninja-infested boardrooms, and Recreation at once luxurious and sinister.

-The people who lived there are all dead, infested or fleeing, but their lives were still in evidence through their recorded messages to each other.
+The people who lived there are all dead, infested, or fleeing, but their lives were still in evidence through their recorded messages to each other.
 Audio diaries have become a cliché since, but that's not what these were.
 Most were messages from one crew member to another, and sometimes you'd find the reply.
-It might not have had Quark from Deep Space Nine in it, but the non-actors give the kind of naturalistic performances you rarely hear anymore.
+It might not have had Quark from Deep Space Nine (opens in new tab) in it like BioShock, but the non-actors give the kind of naturalistic performances you rarely hear anymore.
 Most are just people talking, which simply doesn't call for acting with a capital A.

 Survival horror is really just the cooler cousin of resource management, and in a nerdy way I think that's what keeps me coming back to System Shock.
 The permanent upgrades to your cybernetics are much more meaningful and exciting than Deus Ex's augs, and the frightening ammo drought has you frantically reconfiguring your weapons mid-fight to spend your shots more efficiently.